acidb/mobiscroll-docs/versioned_docs/version-5.33.0/vue/_auto-generated/eventcalendar/view_timeline.md

 boolean

 Specifies whether the resource can be dragged and reordered.
-A drag handler icon will appear in front of the resource name, serving as the point of interaction to drag and reposition the resource.
+A drag handle icon will appear in front of the resource name, serving as the point of interaction to drag and reposition the resource.

 **Default value**: `false`